Casabella provided the Oxiclean Splot for my review, as well as compensation for my time. This Splot Review shares my honest experience.

 I sprayed on the Carpet Stain Spray and allowed it to sit for 10 minutes, per the instructions.
 Then I set the Splot over the stain and started pumping.
 Look at the water it brought up!

 Got kids?
 Then you know they spill.
-All.
-The.
-Time.
-And if the drink includes red coloring, the likelihood of a spill is increased by 87%.
+All the time.
+And most of the time that spill includes some red coloring.
 Let’s see how the Splot fared with a little Tropical Punch, shall we?

 Then I followed the same steps as above.

 Honestly, when I first removed the Splot from the stain it didn’t appear to have done a very good job of pulling up the stain.
 However, after blotting up the excess water with a towel, this is the result: